BrandonCorey/js_139/Conditional_Req.md

 console.log(worstGrade()); // 88
 ```
 ### report_card.js ###
 This module contains our report card, which is just a simple array.
 We also have our `addGrade` and `removeGrade` functions.
 These allow us to operate directly on our `reportCard` array.
-Finally, we have a `getGrades` function, which returns a shallow copy of our `reportCard` array and that will allow us to expose the grade elements in a safe way.
+Finally, we have a `getGrades` function, which returns a shallow copy of our `reportCard` array, and allows us to expose the grade elements in a safe way.
 Because we are only adding numbers to the array, a shallow copy should be sufficient in protecting the integrity of our data.
-If we were adding objects to the array, we would need to take more rigorous precautions as the elements could be referenced.
+If we were adding objects to the array, we would need to take more rigorous precautions as the elements themselves could be referenced.
 We are storing these functions and `reportCard` in the same module to maintain a level of encapsulation.
 We want to keep the functions that operate on our data and the data itself within a single entity (in this case, a module).
+We also want to make sure we keep `reportCard` private to this module, as these ar the only operations we wish to perform directly on the array.
 ```javascript
 // report_card.js
 const reportCard = [];